Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Conclusion

 \section{Conclusion}

-In this paper, we proposed \sys, a hierarchical permissioned blockchain system designed specifically for wide area networks. \sys leverages the hierarchical structure of wide area networks to enable efficient processing of cross-domain transactions using coordinator-based and optimistic consensus protocols.
-Moreover, \sys addresses the mobility of edge devices in wide area networks by introducing a delay-tolerant mobile consensus protocol.
-Eminent applications of \sys include cross-companies micropayment and global regulation over the gig economy.
-The experimental results reveal the efficiency of \sys in processing cross-domain transactions and transactions initiated by mobile devices especially in wide area networks where the involved nodes are far apart.
+In this paper, we present \sys, a permissioned blockchain system that leverages the hierarchical structure of edge computing networks to achieve four main purposes.
+First, \sys processes cross-domain transactions using a coordinator-based approach by relying on the lowest common ancestor of the involved domains.
+Second, in \sys domains propagate (a summarized version of) their ledgers up the hierarchy to provide data aggregation functionalities.
+Third, \sys presents an optimistic cross-domain consensus protocol by relying on higher-level nodes to detect inconsistencies.
+Finally, \sys addresses the mobility of edge devices by introducing a mobile consensus protocol.
+We validated these technical innovations by developing a prototype of \sys, where our evaluation results across a wide range of workloads demonstrate the scalability of \sys in processing cross-domain transactions across edge computing networks and transactions initiated by mobile devices where the involved nodes are far apart.